Global Journal on Quality and Safety in Healthcare

 Manuscripts accepted for publication are copyedited for grammar, punctuation, print style, and format.
 Page proofs are sent to the corresponding author.
 The corresponding author is expected to return the corrected proofs within 3 business days.
 The whole process of submission of the manuscript to final decision and sending and receiving proofs is completed online.

-The journal publishes articles on its website immediately following proof corrections and follows a ‘continuous publication’ schedule.
+The Journal publishes articles on its website upon acceptance (article title only) immediately following proof corrections (full manuscript), and follows a continuous publication’ schedule.
 Articles are compiled for ‘print on demand’ quarterly issues.